2015 BET Hip Hop Awards

-The 2015 BET Hip Hop Awards were held on October 9, 2015 and will air on October 13, 2015 at Atlanta Civic Center.
+The 2015 BET Hip Hop Awards were held on October 9, 2015 at the Atlanta Civic Center and aired on October 13, 2015 on BET, MTV, and MTV2.
 The nominations were announced on September 15, 2015.
-Snoop Dogg will be the event's host again.
-Canadian rapper Drake leads the nominations again with 12 nominations.
-Just behind Drake are Big Sean with 10 nods, Kanye West and Nicki Minaj with 9.
-Kendrick Lamar and J. Cole are up for 8 awards.
+Snoop Dogg served as host for the third consecutive year.
+Canadian rapper Drake led the nominations with 12 nominations.
+Just behind Drake were Big Sean with 10 nods and Kanye West and Nicki Minaj with 9 each.
+Kendrick Lamar and J. Cole were up for 8 awards.